 A 2nd TST program was developed and approved by voters of Charleston County via a referendum in November 2016 to provide additional funds for green space, transportation and mass transit.
-The 2nd TST lasts for 25 years or until the projected \$2.1 billion is collected - whichever comes first.
-The 2nd TST overlaps the 1st TST for 13 years from FY 2018 to FY 2030.
-Revenues from the 2nd TST are allocated among the same three programs as the 1st TST.
+The 2nd TST lasts for 25 years or until the projected \$2.1 billion is collected - whichever comes first, and the 2nd TST overlaps the 1st TST for 13 years from FY 2018 to FY 2030.
+Revenues from the 2nd TST are allocated among the same three programs as the 1st TST with 10 percent to greenbelts, 61 percent to transportation, and 29 percent to transit.
 The Greenbelt Department manages the green space portion of the Half Cent Sales Tax program and implements the Comprehensive Greenbelt Plan through the Urban and Rural Grants Program.
 The Transportation Development Department manages the transportation project portion of the Half Cent Sales Tax program.
 Charleston County allocates funds to the Charleston Area Regional Transportation Authority (CARTA), Tri-County Link and the Senior Ride Connections to provide mass transit solutions to the urban and rural areas of the County.